-It all began as The Pool, a river inlet which provided access to the open sea whilst also protecting ships from extreme weather, but eventually became too small to deal with the increasing number of vessels.
-The Corporation of Liverpool brought on leading canal engineer Thomas Steers to deal with the problem and the dock was born: a pioneering structure with quaysides and a river gate, which allowed ships to load and unload whatever the state of the river’s tide.
+The story of the Old Dock began as The Pool.
+This river inlet provided access to the open sea, whilst also protecting ships from extreme weather, eventually becoming too small to deal with the increasing number of vessels.
+The Corporation of Liverpool brought on leading canal engineer Thomas Steers to develop the area and the dock was born: a pioneering structure with quaysides and a river gate, which allowed ships to load and unload whatever the state of the river’s tide.
 It was the world’s first commercial wet dock – and for this reason, the site is of worldwide historical significance to this day.

 Dates and Times